 Put in a warm, sunny location and keep the soil moist until the seedlings emerge.

-When the seedlings are large enough to handle, transplant into pots that are at least 12cm across (4 seedlings per pot).
-Continue to water regularly.
+Coir does not contain the nutrients chives need to grow large.
+When the seedlings are large enough to handle, transplant into pots that are at least 12cm across and filled with good quality, multi-purpose potting compost.
+Put 4 seedlings into each pot and continue to water regularly.

 Alternatively, you can sow chive seeds directly into a well-prepared and sunny outdoor plot.
 Do so from March to July, once the danger of frost has past.